atroxaper/p6-LogP6-Blog-Example/README.md

 logging in the library code then then end user must not feel discomfort about it.

-The idea to write the new logging system bring from think that almost all already written logging systems parse a pattern (or layout - string with placeholders for log data) each time a user what to write a log or even several time per log.
+The idea to write the new logging system originated from a thought that almost all already written logging systems parse a pattern (or layout - a string with placeholders for log data) each time the user wants to write a log or even several times per log.
 Other systems do not provide a possibility to have several loggers in an application.
 Eventually, I couldn't find a logging module where I can apply a patch with all my wishes without rewriting a whole module and lose its unique author's idea.
 Note that LogP6 is not a clone of another library from